Monday, April 20, 2026

 1. Chainsaw body.
 Separated from bar and chain for easy fit in pack w/o bonking back of head.

-3. Wedges, plastic (2 minimum, 3 preferred)
+3. Wedges, plastic (2 minimum, 3 preferred, nice to have mix of long and short)

 4. Bar and chain.
 Chainsaw bar (18 inch) with 1 chain on it in plastic scabbard.